Blank: A die cut sheet envelope shape before it is folded. | ![]() |

 This makes the envelope more difficult to fold.

-Diagonal Seam: Two side flaps joined with the back flap so that the seams run diagonally
+Diagonal Seam: Two side flaps joined with the back flap so that the seams run diagonally on the back of the envelope. |

 FIM (Facing Identification Markings): Printed vertical bars on the top right corner of the envelope for post office machines to read.